 Currently, oddsmakers don’t see the Lions (4-7) having a rallying moment in the wake of Patricia’s firing.
 The Bears (5-6) are 3-point favorites with a -165 moneyline.
 Detroit’s moneyline sits at +145, while the total points is set at 44.5.

-Betting on the Lions at any of the land-based casino sportsbooks has not been profitable as of late.
+Betting on the Lions at any of the Michigan online sportsbooks has not been profitable as of late.
 Detroit is 0-4-1 against the spread in its last five games.

 Darrell Bevell takes over the team

 Lion interim coach Darrell Bevell is one of the more experienced coordinators in the league.
 He’s held an offensive coordinator role for every season but one since 2006.
 Sunday will be the first time he leads a team as a head coach, and how the Lions respond to his leadership will be one of the main points of interest for the faithful in Michigan.

 With any coaching change, there’s typical talk of an offense looking to “speed things up” or go more uptempo — all of that is usually just coach-speak.
 Seriously, when have you ever heard a coach ever say they wanted to slow things down or be more methodical?
 That never riles up a fanbase.

 And while Bevell has remained relatively quiet on what fans can expect from the offense on Sunday, Detroit offensive tackle Taylor Decker snuck in the uptempo talk this week.

 “One thing that Bev has always preached to our offense, and now as the head coach, is pace in and out of the huddle,” Decker said.
 “Running plays fast, getting up to the line of scrimmage, line up, run the play.
 Because pace as an offense is a weapon.”

 It remains to be seen what changes will be made with Detroit’s offense, but in his first press conference as interim head coach, Bevell mentioned he had plenty of control to run the offense under Patricia.